Spa Village Resort Tembok Bali

 The walls of the Menjangan dive sites offer the greatest diversity of gorgonian fans in Bali.
 Starting at 10 m (32 ft) down, you'll find a kaleidoscope of fish and gentle conditions, with a backdrop of swaying fans and sponges combining to make this a particularly picturesque dive site.

 A number of tours can be arranged to see local sights of interest and visit local markets.

-The Art Village Tour explores the local area, where craftsmen still practise Balinese traditions.
-Penglipuran gives an insight in to old Bali, while tours to Tegalalang and Kintamani combine visits to warehouses and shops - full of local ironwork, woodwork, mirrors, mosaics and other craftwork - with relaxing walks and views of volcanic Mount Batur.
+The Art Village Tour explores the local area, where craftsmen still practice Balinese traditions.
+Penglipuran gives an insight in to old Bali, while tours to Tegalalang and Kintamani combine visits to warehouses and shops — full of local ironwork, woodwork, mirrors, mosaics and other craftwork — with relaxing walks and views of volcanic Mount Batur.

 A full-day visit to Titagangga Water Palace will show how Balinese kings once relaxed, and swam in the pools now open to the public.
-One of many temples honouring Saraswati, the Balinese goddess of wisdom, can be found at Pura Gunung Kawi.
+One of many temples honoring Saraswati, the Balinese goddess of wisdom, can be found at Pura Gunung Kawi.

 This resort is great value and highly recommended for couples wanting to escape the crowds.

 It is worth being aware that there is only one restaurant, and no bar; drinks can be taken in any of the romantic settings around the property, but the restaurant will generally close when the last diners have finished.